Donor Profile

 What is the current state of Japanese politics?

 Japan is a constitutional monarchy with a parliamentary system.
-The national government is divided between the Prime Minister, who is selected by the Emperor, the National Diet, and the Supreme Court.
-Elections within the Diet take place every four years for the lower house and three years for the upper house.
-Japan has a multi-party system, but there are four main parties represented in the Diet: the Liberal Democratic Party, Komeito, the Constitutional Democratic Party, and the Japan Innovation Party.
+The national government is divided between the Prime Minister, who is elected by the National Diet, the National Diet (consisting of the House of Representatives and the House of Councillors), and the Supreme Court.
+The term of office for members of the House of Representatives is a period not exceeding four years, while the term of office for members of the House of Councillors is six years (with half of the members being elected every three years).
+Japan has a multi-party system, but the major parties currently represented in the National Diet include the Liberal Democratic Party, the Constitutional Democratic Party, Komeito, and the Japan Innovation Party.

 The current Prime Minster, Fumio Kishida, assumed office in October 2021.